2023 - 2024 Junior High Schedule

 Minimum number of students: 1

-Class Descriptions: Students will learn how to operate their sewing machine comfortably, reading instructions, learn about different fabrics, apply Math to projects, Fun, etc.
+Class Descriptions: Students will learn how to better operate their sewing machine comfortably, reading instructions, learn about different fabrics, apply Math to projects, Fun, etc.

 Description of homework activities: There will be times they need to sew at home.

-Required Supplies: Sewing machine, scissors, white thread, pin cushion, straight pins, bobbins to fit their machine, container for their machine, and small container equivalent to what would hold 12x12 scrapbook paper projects.
+for their machine if they like (NOT mandatory), and a small container equivalent to what would hold 12x12 scrapbook paper projects.

 JH/HS Sewing (Advanced)